kztakemoto/AdvVoter/README.md

 MIT licensed.
 Happy if you cite our papers when using the codes:

 * Chiyomaru K and Takemoto K (2022) **Adversarial attacks on voter model dynamics in complex networks**.
 Phys.
 Rev. E 106, 014301. doi:10.1103/PhysRevE.106.014301.
 * Chiyomaru K and Takemoto K (2023) **Mitigation of adversarial attacks on voter model dynamics by network heterogeneity**.
-JPhys Complexity x, xx. doi:10.1088/2632-072X/acd296.
+JPhys Complexity 4, 025009. doi:10.1088/2632-072X/acd296.

 ## Usage
 ### Requirements